 Hemorrhoids are dilated and displaced anal cushions.
-It presents with bleeding per rectum, something coming from the anal canal, and pruritus.1, Hemorrhoidectomy (Milligan Morgan) is a surgical option used to treat hemorrhoids.
-Occasionally, there is postoperative pain, rectal bleeding, urinary retention, and fecal incontinence3.
+It presents with bleeding per rectum, something coming from the anal canal, and pruritus. ^{1, 2} Hemorrhoidectomy (Milligan Morgan) is a surgical option used to treat hemorrhoids.
+Occasionally there is postoperative pain, rectal bleeding, urinary retention, and fecal incontinence3.
 Colonoscopy of the general population shows a high prevalence of 40% of hemorrhoids4.
 Studies showed that 50% of cases over the age of 50 had the symptoms of hemorrhoids once in a lifetime.
 The Milligan-Morgan hemorrhoidectomy causes spasms of the anal sphincter and can lead to pain postoperatively.
-To overcome this complication, will be performed through one of the LIS hemorrhoidectomy wounds; it will decrease the tone of the anal sphincter and relieve pain early postoperatively6.
-Eisenhammer concluded that LIS, together with hemorrhoidectomy, relaxes the anal sphincter and relieves pain early on postoperatively^{7,9}. and international data suggest that National hemorrhoidectomy and LIS help relieve postoperative pain and discomfort8.
-Hemorrhoidectomy, along with
+To overcome this complication, LIS will be performed through one of the hemorrhoidectomy wounds, it will decrease the tone of the anal sphincter and relieve pain early postoperatively6.
+Eisenhammer concluded that LIS, together with hemorrhoidectomy, relaxes the anal sphincter and relieves pain early on postoperatively^{7,9}.
+National and international data suggest that hemorrhoidectomy, along with LIS, helps relieve postoperative pain and discomfort8.
+Hemorrhoidectomy along with LIS reduces postoperative pain, leads to early recovery and less hospitalization.
+LIS reduces anal spasms, which leads to early pain relief postoperatively10.